Doctor of Applied Science

 Doctoral programs in applied science prepare you to enter a number of fields, largely dependent on the applied science subject you have specialized in.
 Typically, a doctoral degree can help you obtain an advanced position at a technology-oriented job or go into academics and research.

 If you focus on computer science during your program, you can become a computer software engineer or specialist.
-The U.S. Bureau of Labor Statistics (BLS) reported that computer software engineers made a mean salary of $90,170 as of May 2009 (www.bls.gov).
-You can also become a computer scientist, which was expected to offer a job growth of 24% from 2008-2018, according to BLS figures.
-The BLS stated that computer and information scientists earned an annual wage of approximately $105,370 as of May 2009.
+The U.S. Bureau of Labor Statistics (BLS) reported that computer software developers made a mean annual salary of $108,760 as of May 2015.
+You can also become a computer scientist, which is expected to offer job growth of 11% from 2014 to 2024, according to BLS figures.
+The BLS stated that computer and information scientists earned an annual wage of approximately $115,580 as of May 2015.

-Another career option is to become a postsecondary teacher and researcher in an applied science subject.
-The BLS reported that computer science postsecondary teachers earned an annual salary of $75,860 as of May 2009, while engineering postsecondary teachers earned approximately $92,970 as of May 2009.
-Postsecondary physics teachers made an annual salary of $83,320 as of May 2009, according to the BLS.
+Another career option is to become a post-secondary teacher and researcher in an applied science subject.
+The BLS reported that computer science postsecondary teachers earned an average annual salary of $84,700, postsecondary engineering teachers $104,220 and postsecondary physics teachers $93,950, as of May 2015.